amoghe/distillog/README.md

 `distillog` restricts itself to:
 - presenting an interface so that you can swap different loggers.
 - providing logger implementations for logging to the most common backends
-	- streams (`stderr`, or files, via `io.WriteCloser`)
+	- streams - anything via `io.WriteCloser`, e.g. `stderr` or files
 	- syslog
+	- (over time, more backends may be added)
-- avoid taking on any non-essential responsibilities.
+- avoid taking on any non-essential responsibilities (colors, _ahem_).

 By using an interface, you can write programs that aren't married to a particular logging system.
-More importantly, you can switch between logging to stderr and syslog by simply instantiating an appropriate logger.
+Your program may offer a command-line switch like `--log-to=[syslog,stderr,file]`.
+With this, you can switch between logging to various facilities by simply instantiating the appropriate logger.

 # Usage/examples:

-As seen in the godoc, the interface is limited to:
+As seen in the [godoc](https://godoc.org/github.com/amoghe/distillog#Logger), the interface is limited to:

 ```golang
 type Logger interface {